Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Introduction

-Instead of using V1, one could compute a set of generators for $\ker \gamma$ via Schreyer's algorithm, as outlined, e.g., in \cite[Chapter 5, Proposition 3.8]{cox1998using} or \cite[Chapter 15.5]{eisenbud1995commutative}, and then minimize this set of generators.
-In fact, one can view V1 as an optimized variant of this approach.
-That said, compared to the standard version of Schreyer's algorithm, V1 is simpler, more efficient, and uses asymptotically less memory.\footnote{To elaborate on the claim about memory consumption, Schreyer's algorithm requires a Gr\" obner basis $G$ for $\im \gamma$ as input, as well as a matrix $M$ recording an expression for each element of $G$ in terms of the given set of generators for $\im \gamma$.
-Both $G$ and $M$ can be computed by our second variant of the bigraded reduction, using $\Omega(mn\cdot \min(m,n)+S)$ memory, where $S$ is the memory requirement of our algorithm for kernel computation via bigraded reduction.
-We do not know of a more efficient way to compute $G$ and $M$.
-If $G$ and $M$ are to be obtained in this way, then the total memory requirement of the Schreyer approach to kernel computation clearly must be $\Omega(mn\cdot \min(m,n)+S)$.} The key to the lower memory requirement of V1 is that, while it effectively computes a Gr\" obner basis of $\im \gamma$, it never stores the full Gr\" obner basis in memory.
+\paragraph{Comparison with Classical Approaches} Instead of using V1, one could compute a set of generators for $\ker \gamma$ via Schreyer's algorithm, as outlined, e.g., in \cite[Chapter 5, Proposition 3.8]{cox1998using} or \cite[Chapter 15.5]{eisenbud1995commutative}, and then minimize this set of generators.
+In fact, one can view V1 as a simplified and optimized variant of this approach.
+That said, compared to the standard version of Schreyer's algorithm, V1 is simpler and more efficient.
+In particular, we will see in \cref{Sec:Comparison} that V1 requires asymptotically less memory than a naive implementation of Schreyer's algorithm.
+The key observation is that while V1 effectively computes a Gr\"obner basis of $\im \gamma$, it never stores the full Gr\"obner basis in memory; in contrast, Schreyer's algorithm does store a full Gr\" obner basis of $\im \gamma$.

-Along similar lines, it is well known that one can minimize a set of generators for a submodule of a free $\K[\ind_1,\ldots,\ind_d]$-module via a Gr\" obner basis computation; see, e.g., \cite[Section 2]{bayer1992can}.
-Our minimization algorithm V3 is similar in spirit, but uses asymptotically less memory because, as above, it never stores a full Gr\" obner basis.
+Along similar lines, it is well known that one can minimize a set of generators for a submodule of a free $\K[\ind_1,\ldots,\ind_d]$-module via a Gr\" obner basis computation \cite[Section 2]{bayer1992can}.
+Our minimization algorithm V2 is similar in spirit, but as above, it uses asymptotically less memory because it never stores a full Gr\" obner basis.